 tension, and we like tightly written, gritty fiction with a twist (or two).
 If you really want to know what we're all about, and to see what kind of stories end up in the pages of Switchblade, do yourself a favor and pick up a copy of our latest issue.
 For $6.95 its a real steal.

 Formatting.
 Our motto is quick

 and dirty: we’re looking for short fiction: 2,000 to 4,500 words.
 We’re

 subject line.
+We're also seeking poems (no longer than a page)about switchblade knives.
+Please put "poetry submission" and the title of your poem.
 Include a cover letter in the body of the email as well as a

 letter to “Dear editor at Switchblade…" We’re not the big five, but we expect